Coal Miner's Daughter (film): Broadway adaptation

 On May 10, 2012, at the Grand Ole Opry, Lynn announced that Zooey Deschanel was to portray her in a Broadway musical adaptation.
+Production stalled until after Lynn's death, when in 2025 Lynn's family announced work was beginning on a revision of the musical starring Sutton Foster and directed by Sam Gold, with musical production by Jeanine Tesori.

 One episode of The Simpsons, titled "Colonel Homer", is based partly on this film.
 The episode also stars Beverly D'Angelo as cocktail waitress Lurleen Lumpkin.